-Based in our newsrooms in the centre of Manchester and London, The School of Journalism is a unique collaboration between News Associates - the number one ranked NCTJ iournalism school in the UK - and Plymouth Marjon University.
+Based in our newsroom in London, The School of Journalism is a unique collaboration between News Associates - the number one ranked NCTJ journalism school in the UK - and Plymouth Marjon University.
 And we are looking for the journalists of the future who are willing to think differently.
-We want trainees who will treat the start of this course as the first day of their careers and then follow in the footsteps of our awardwinning alumni, who work around the world in every aspect of the media, from national to local newspapers, broadcasters, press and PR agencies.
+We want trainees who will treat the start of this course as the first day of their careers and then follow in the footsteps of our award-winning alumni, who work around the world in every aspect of the media, from national to local newspapers, broadcasters and PR agencies.